Signal Processing for Haptic Surface Modeling: a Review: Real world objects representation in the physical and the perceptual spaces

 The physical feature space contains the characteristics to be captured in order to represent the physical phenomenon of interest.
 The role of the sensor is to capture one or more physical characteristics of the phenomenon in a given domain.
 As an example, cameras provide information in the visual domain by capturing wavelengths in the visible (or infrared) spectrum, while microphones record sounds in terms of frequency, amplitude and phase.
 When dealing with haptics, roughness and stiffness are among the most common features to be sensed.
 To better explain haptic sensing, in the next paragraphs, we will draw an analogy between the haptic domain and the more familiar visual and audio domains.

-\paragraph{Visual and acoustic domains} The signals captured by cameras and microphones are mapped to standardised physical spaces.
-In the visual domain, light waves are filtered to obtain the RGB color model \cite{susstrunk1999standard, ibraheem2012understanding}, which resemble the wavelengths perceived by human eyes.
-In the acoustic domain, sound waves are one-dimensional signals, described by frequency, amplitude, and phase \cite{fletcher2012physics, muller2015fundamentals}.
+\paragraph{Visual domain} \Rebuttal{The RGB color model \cite{susstrunk1999standard} is the most widespread model to describe the physical lights properties in the visual domain \cite{susstrunk1999standard, ibraheem2012understanding}.
+This model identifies three main wavelengths perceived by our eye, which are then combined to synthesize all the other colors of the visible spectrum.
+To convert colors to a digital representation, a digital RGB camera measures the quantity of photons hitting the sensor.
+Then, the sensors converts the photons quantity into an electric current which voltage value is quantized to obtain to the digital representation of the original color.}

+\paragraph{Acoustic domain} \Rebuttal{Acoustic waves are the signal generated by the vibrations of a source.
+Their physical characteristics are usually described by 3 quantities known as frequency, amplitude and phase \cite{fletcher2012physics}.} \Rebuttal{More specifically, the frequency describes the pitch of the sound, the amplitude describes its strength, and the phase describes the position of a sound wave relative to a reference point in its cycle \cite{fletcher2012physics, muller2015fundamentals}.
+Similarly to the visual domain, the acoustic waves are first collected by a microphone equipped with a membrane, whose vibrations are converted to an electric signal and then digitized.}

 \paragraph{Haptic domain} The properties describing the haptic qualities of an object in the physical space and a standard model encapsulating them did not reach a consensus among researchers yet.
-Nevertheless, as will be seen in the next paragraphs, researchers agree on the inclusion of some common macro categories as, for example, the concepts of roughness and friction.
+Nevertheless, as will be seen in the next paragraphs, researchers agree on the inclusion of some common macro categories as, for example, the concepts of roughness and friction. \Rebuttal{In fact, researchers have focused more on the perception feature space, living behind the studies aiming at characterizing which are the physical properties that can be used to describe the haptic sensations.}

 The first attempt to define a haptic physical space and to correlate the physical properties of a material with their perception is described in \cite{chen2009exploring}.
 In this work, the authors identified four physical properties that characterize a surface, namely: roughness, compliance, friction, and cooling rate.
 According to the authors, roughness measures the variations of the height of the surface, compliance measures its softness, friction measures the sliding resistance of the surface, and cooling rate measures the variations of temperature across it.